UnitedCTF/UnitedCTF2024/challenges/jail/escaperoom0/solution/README.md

 ## Write-up

-There is no filter, but `require` is not defined in the `eval` context.
-You can access the `require` function by calling `process.mainModule.require` instead.
+There is no filter 😉

 ## Flag